smpita/makeas/README.md

 # WARNING - PROJECT ABANDONED
 - This feature has been baked into `app()->make()` as of Laravel 11.
-- [Repository](https://github.com/smpita/makeas) has been archived/abandoned.
+- This [repository](https://github.com/smpita/makeas) has been archived/abandoned.
-- See [TypeAs](https://github.com/smpita/makeas) for your typing needs.
+- See [smpita/typeas](https://github.com/smpita/typeas) for your typing needs.

 # Typed Container Resolver for Laravel